 • An agent is responsible for negotiating the terms, service to be provided, type of compensation and notifications to the Association of contract changes.

-THESE CHARACTERISTICS EVERY GTP CONTRACT
+THESE CHARACTERISTICS ARE COMMON TO EVERY GTP CONTRACT

 • In order to utilize any GTP contract, an individual must be certified as an athlete, guardian or provider by GTP’s Association of Ethical Coaches and Players (referred to as ‘the Association’ throughout), and agree to comply to the regulations set forth.